Dragneel343/Projects-for-CS246/Tax&TipCalculator/README.md

 # Overview
-A Calculator that helps calculate the a tip for your restuarant bill.
+A Calculator that helps calculate the tax and tip for your restuarant bill.

 # Devlopment Environment